EthicalSource/contributor_covenant/CONTRIBUTING.md

 ### Developers

-Code contributions to improve the development or operation of the [contributor-covenant.org](https://contributor-covenant.org) web site are welcome.
+Code contributions to improve the development or operation of the [contributor-covenant.org](https://contributor-covenant.org) website are welcome.
 To do so, first check to make sure your issue is not already listed in the [issues](https://github.com/EthicalSource/contributor_covenant/issues).

 #### Build the website locally